Davis Mills Player Prop Bets for NFL Week 17 | Houston vs. San Francisco 1/2/2022

 Recent Performances

-- In last week's outing against the Chargers, Mills had 254 yards while completing 77.8% of his passes, while tossing two touchdowns.
+- In last week's outing against the Chargers, Mills racked up 254 yards while completing 77.8% of his passes, while throwing two touchdowns.

 Mills' Houston Teammates